Discover Debt Consolidation Loan Review

 How Discover Debt Consolidation Loans Work

-If you’re having second thoughts about your new debt consolidation loan, Discover will let you return it within the first 30 days after you’ve signed, and they won’t charge you any interest.
+If you have second thoughts after receiving the loan money, Discover will let you return it within 30 days after you accepted the loan without charging interest.

-Like many similar online lenders, Discover claims to take a holistic approach when reviewing applicants for potential loans.
-This means it will take your FICO score into account, along with your income, debt-to-income ratio, and employment status all play a part in the final decision.
+Like many online lenders, Discover claims to take a holistic approach when reviewing applicants for potential loans.
+This means your credit score, credit history, income, debt-to-income ratio, and employment status all play a part in the final decision.

-Here are the minimum requirements for a Discover debt consolidation loan:
+Minimum requirements for a Discover debt consolidation loan are:

 Fees for Discover Debt Consolidation Loans

-Pros & Cons of Debt Consolidation with Discover
+Pros and Cons of Debt Consolidation with Discover

 Pros of Discover